bircanuysal/mastermind/README.md

 # Mastermind

-This repository contains the Mastermind game written in Python3 for the terminal.
+This repository contains the Mastermind game written in Python3 for the command line.

 ## Table of Contents